BUBBLE

 BUoyancy Balloon Bus Lifted Experiments

-The helium-filled balloon is launched by us here in Stuttgart and reaches an altitude of 30 km after approx. 90 minutes.
-During the flight, the outside temperature drops to -60° C. After the balloon has burst due to the low ambient pressure (approx. 10 mbar), BUBBLE sinks back to the ground on a parachute.
-There, the balloon gondola is then recovered by our chase vehicles.
+The helium-filled balloon is launched by us here in Stuttgart and reaches an altitude of 30 km after approximately 90 minutes.
+During the flight, the outside temperature drops to as low as -60°C. After the balloon bursts due to the low ambient pressure (approximately 10 mbar), BUBBLE descends back to the ground on a parachute.
+There, the balloon gondola is recovered by our chase vehicles.

-In order to enable a reliable and fast recovery of the gondola, its position is transmitted to the ground stations via a dual redundant system.
+To enable reliable and rapid recovery of the gondola, its position is transmitted to the ground stations via a dual redundant system.
 Payload data can also be transmitted.
-BUBBLE also supplies the payload with energy and protects it from low temperatures if necessary.
+In addition, BUBBLE’s payload is supplied with energy and protected from low temperatures if necessary.
 The maximum payload mass is usually 1 kg.

 Our Payloads